arcxp/content-search-validator/README.md

 ## admin container

-You can directly access the opensearch admin interface on port 5601
+You can directly access the opensearch admin interface on port 5601 login with admin admin

 ```
 http://localhost:5601/